-A certificate is awarded upon completion of 15 credit units (6 required and 9 elective credit units) with a grade point average of “C” or better.
+A certificate is awarded upon completion of 15 credit units (6 required and 9 elective credit units) with a grade of “C” or higher in each course.

 Students interested in pursuing both the Data Science and Predictive Analytics programs may use two courses from either programs to satisfy elective requirements.

 To become an official candidate in the program, students pursuing the certificate must submit a Declaration of Candidacy.
 Students are encouraged to declare candidacy as soon as possible, but no later than after the third course in the program.
 To receive the certificate after completing all program requirements, students must submit a Request for Certificate.
 All requirements must be completed within five (5) years after the student enrolls in his/her first course.
 Students not pursuing a certificate are welcome to take as many individual courses as they wish.